IBM/cloud-native-starter/documentation/OS4Requirements.md

 If you are using the Docker image as suggested in the "Required Tools" section above, just follow the instructions for Linux.

-If you are running everything locally on Windows please note: I have no access to a Windows workstation running Docker Desktop, but I found these instructions:
+If you are running everything locally on Windows please note: I have no access to a Windows workstation running Docker Desktop which means I cannot test and support Windows, but I found these instructions:

 [https://success.docker.com/article/how-to-install-dtr-ca-on-windows](https://success.docker.com/article/how-to-install-dtr-ca-on-windows)

 I believe that step "1.
-Get necessary CA certificate" is equivalent to "oc extract secret/router-ca --keys=tls.crt -n openshift-ingress-operator" in the instructions above.
+Get necessary CA certificate" is equivalent to 'oc extract secret/router-ca --keys=tls.crt -n openshift-ingress-operator' in the instructions above.

-## Get access with `docker` CLI
+## Access OpenShift image repository with `docker` CLI

-1. In the OpenShift Web Console, go to "Administrator", "Home", "Projects".
+1. In the OpenShift Web Console, go to 'Administrator', 'Home', 'Projects'.
 2. Search for and open project 'openshift-image-registry'.
-3. Go to the "Workloads" tab.
+3. Go to the 'Workloads' tab.
-4. Click on "image-registry" in the list
+4. Click on 'image-registry' in the list
-5. Open the "Resources" tab
+5. Open the 'Resources' tab
 6. Copy the location of the default route

 ![os-image-registry](../images/os-image-registry.png)

-Paste the default route URL into REGISTRYURL in local.env but omit the "https://" part, also no trailing "/":
+Paste the default route URL into REGISTRYURL in local.env **but omit the 'https://' part, also no trailing '/'**:

 ```
 REGISTRYURL=default-route-openshift-image-registry.apps-crc.testing